Expert Review By: Lindsey Kennedy

 Global and Gold protection go a step further, offering password management, file encryption and “shredding” tools that will delete a document permanently.
 With Gold, you also get 20GB of cloud storage, synced across your devices.

-Panda’s great.
+Panda Security is great.
 But is it worth the price tag?
 After all, the free version of its antivirus solution consistently rates among the best on the market, with an impressive range of high-performing features.
 So why bite the bullet and splash the cash on a Pro subscription?

 First, there’s the convenience issue.
 Scan times are faster, while the dashboard is vastly easier to use.
 Then, there’s effectiveness: Pro versions offer personal firewalls and are better at detecting new malware and other threats than the more stripped-back, free alternative.
 And, of course, if you’re a business or you simply need a full-package, multi-device option with file sync, store and backup, you will need to go Pro.